linz/basemaps/docs/README.md

 To efficiently serve aerial imagery to huge number of consumers, it should be optimised into a format that makes it easy to serve.
 All of LINZ's imagery is stored as [Cloud Optimised GeoTIFFs (COGs)](https://www.cogeo.org/), and to ensure they are served as efficiently as possible some additional processing steps are generally pre-applied to the imagery.

-- Reprojection: reprojecting the imagery into common consumption formats (EPSG:3857 and EPSG:2193) will greatly reduce the amount of load and complexity of the basemaps service service
+- **Reprojection**: reprojecting the imagery into common consumption formats (EPSG:3857 and EPSG:2193) will greatly reduce the amount of load and complexity of the basemaps service service
-- Tile Alignment: By aligning the COGs to the output XYZ tile grid
+- **Tile Alignment**: By aligning the COGs to the output XYZ tile grid
-- Additional overviews: It is hard to fetch data from 1,000s of COGs to create a single tile, so we create additional overviews up to z0.
+- **Additional overviews**: It is hard to fetch data from 1,000s of COGs to create a single tile, so we create additional overviews up to z0.

 These additional processing steps are part of the basemaps [import process](#TODO) and are controlled by [@basemaps/cogify](../packages/cogify/README.md)